UniMath/agda-unimath/src/synthetic-homotopy-theory/dependent-cocones-under-spans.lagda.md

           ( is-torsorial-htpy _))
 ```

+#### Characterizing equality of cocones equipped with dependent cocones

-We now move to characterize cocones equipped with dependent cocones, from this,
+We now move to characterize equality of cocones equipped with dependent cocones,
-it follows that dependent homotopies of dependent cocones characterize dependent
+from this, it follows that dependent homotopies of dependent cocones
-identifications of them.
+characterize dependent identifications of them.

 ```agda
 module _